NoelKirkland/super-galactic-age-calculator/README.md

 ## Known Bugs

+_I was not able to get the UI to function correctly in my remote server.
+This was not due to a problem with my application's code (presumable) but because of some bug in the webpack configuration._
 ## Support and contact details

 _If you run into any problems, or have any questions at all, feel free to reach out to me at noelkirkland@gmail.com_

 ## Technologies Used

-_This webpage was constructed using HTML, CSS, Bootstrap, Javascript, and Jquery_
+_This webpage was constructed using HTML, CSS, Bootstrap, Javascript, Jquery, and Jest_

 ### License